-There’s one thing I always give as advice to applicants of Japanese universities: don’t pick your university based on university ranking alone.
+There’s one thing I always give as advice to applicants of Japanese universities: don’t pick your university based on Japan university ranking alone.
 Yes, the university ranking can be a reliable source of the quality of education that each university provides.
 However, it is not always the case for English-based degree programs in Japanese universities.
-Many factors are essential for prospective students of Japanese universities, which aren’t reflected in the university ranking provided by organizations such as the QS or THE.
+Many factors are essential for prospective students of Japanese universities, which aren’t reflected in the university ranking provided by organizations such as the QS Japan University Rankings or The Times Higher Education University Rankings.
 University rankings can be more relevant when taking a master’s or doctoral program; but for undergraduate programs, it is more important to consider the factors mentioned in this article.
 Before we proceed with this discussion, we must understand how major university rankings organizations assess each university.

 On the other hand, the QS University Rankings also uses similar metrics, but the distribution of weight across the parameter is different.
 For QS University Ranking, the distribution is 40% for academic reputation, 10% for employer reputation, 20& faculty/student ratio, 20% for citations per faculty, and 5% each for international faculty ratio and international student ratio.

-Irrelevance of University Rankings for Studying in Japan
+Irrelevance of Japan University Rankings for English-based programs

 The metrics used in university rankings seem relevant, but why shouldn’t you decide based on rankings alone?
 It’s because the medium of instruction in Japan is not usually English — it is Japanese.
 Japan is, unfortunately, a country notorious for its poor English speaking skills, and professors in Japan are no exception.
 It takes time for the university to gather professors who can speak native-level English, and most of the English-based programs in Japan are relatively new or just established within this decade.
 The language proficiency of professors is especially crucial for English-based undergraduate programs.
 For prospective undergraduate students, it is vital that teachers can communicate well in English since knowledge transfer cannot happen if there’s a language barrier between teachers and students.
 This why you should consider the things that would maximize this knowledge transfer.

-Aside from that, the more relevant factors (e.g., international faculty ratio or international outlook) in university rankings bear a lower weight in the rank of the university.
-Thus, the university can have a higher rank even if the university has only a few international faculty members.
+Aside from that, the more relevant factors (e.g., international faculty ratio or international outlook) in the Japan university rankings bear a lower weight in the rank of the university.
+Thus, Japanese Universities can have a higher rank even if the university has only a few international faculty members.

 1. Establishment Year of the Program